-Of course, at some point we have to sync our changes to the remote repository (“Push”).
+Of course, at some point, we have to sync our changes to the remote repository (“Push”).

 “Check-in” in Git is divided into 2 parts: Commit and Push.

 This is actually a big deal.
 It allows a much better workflow for us developers.
-I can now commit locally whatever I want – Ugly code, comments and work in progress.
+I can now commit locally whatever I want – Ugly code, comments, and work in progress.
 The other developers won’t get those changes.
 And when my code is nice and clean, I can Push all my commits to the remote repository.

 Another concept in Git is Staging.
 This is a bit like Included / Excluded changes in TFS.
 Only staged files will be committed.
-Which is convenient since I usually have modified configuration files that I don’t want committed.
+Which is convenient since I usually have modified configuration files that I don’t want to be committed.